KwameOA/HR-Employee-Distribution-Dashboard-MySQL-PowerBI/README.md

                       QUESTIONS

 1. What is the gender breakdown of employees in the company?
+    There are more employees in the company.

 2. What is the race/ethnicity breakdown of employees in the company?
+    The White race is the most dominant while Native Hawaiian and American Indian are the least dominant.

 3. What is the age distribution of employees in the company?
+    The youngest employee is 22 years old and the oldest is 59 years old.

 4. How many employees work at headquarters versus remote locations?
+    Majority (13,107) work at the headquarters where as 4,375 work remotely.

 5. What is the average length of employment for employees who have been terminated?
+    The average length of employment is around 8 years.

 6. How does the gender distribution vary across departments and job titles?
+    The gender distribution across departments and job titles shows that the majority of employees are male, holding the highest numbers       in almost every position, followed by females, with non-conforming individuals being the least represented.
+Research and Development       as well as Marketing had higher females than males.

 7. What is the distribution of job titles across the company?
 8. Which department has the highest turnover rate?
 9. What is the distribution of employees across locations by state?